2019–20 Australian region cyclone season: Others

 Notably, Irondro was the next named cyclone to appear in the region after Harold with the alphabetical sequencing purely coincidental in nature.

 Retirement

 Later in 2020, the Bureau of Meteorology retired the names Damien and Harold, replacing them and Declan and Heath respectively due to the damage caused by both systems in Western Australia and the South Pacific respectively.
-The name Mangga was also retired from the Jakarta TCWC and replaced with the name Pisang for the next list, also due to damage caused in Western Australia.
+The name Mangga was also retired from the Jakarta TCWC and replaced with the name Melati for the next list, also due to damage caused in Western Australia.